 - Messaging: Effective communication is an absolute necessity for RTM.
 Being able to alert patients about their condition and having a platform for them to get in touch with you is critical.
 With reliable messaging services, such interaction is effortless.
 Moreover, since most people rely on their phones, having a PMS with an app is imperative.

 - Tracking Progress: Monitoring a patient's progress is critical for PTs to assess the effectiveness of treatment plans.
 From better physical function to reduced pain, tracking outcomes help optimize results.
 Activity logs may encompass exercise, goals, events, nutrition, and sleep.

 - Logging activity: Recording patients' movements facilitates the review of the effectiveness of physical therapy.
 Additionally, patients are held accountable for their progress and may benefit from seeing their growth.
 For instance, a health tracker that monitors daily subjective measures such as pain, sleep, energy, and water intake can give better insights into the patient’s care.

 While physical therapists may not entirely shift to virtual care, incorporating it into their services will undoubtedly become increasingly common.
-Standing out as a PT will require forward-thinking and offering patients care beyond the clinic setting.
-Furthermore, virtual care is the perfect way to help patients finish the plan of care, leading to better patient outcomes and increasing clinic revenue.
+Standing out as virtual physical therapy providers will require forward-thinking and offering patients care beyond the clinic setting.
+Furthermore, virtual physical therapy is the perfect way to help patients finish the plan of care, leading to better patient outcomes and increasing clinic revenue.
 It’s a win-win!🙌

 Transitioning to a new system doesn't have to be challenging.
 While plenty of PMS tools can assist you, having one that provides a corresponding app and a patient portal that offers valid PT-to-patient communication elevates you above the competition.

-To learn more about PT virtual care for 2023, book a demo or check out our media center for more therapy tips and tricks!
+To learn more about physical therapy virtual visits and care for 2023, book a demo or check out our media center for more therapy tips and tricks!